 To read the next part of this travelogue, please click on the link below.

-I hope the information above on traveling from Delhi to Narkanda was of help.
-If you have any other questions; please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.
+I hope the travelogue and information above on traveling from Delhi to Narkanda was of help.
+Please click on the link above to continue reading the next part of this travelogue.
+If you have any other questions, please feel free to ask in the comments section below, or at our Community Forum and I will be glad to answer.